The Benefits of Music Therapy for Alzheimer’s

 If you or someone you know is affected by Alzheimer’s disease or another dementia, join Concordia in September for our Coping with Alzheimer’s Lecture Series.
 Presented by the Alzheimer’s Association, this three-part series will provide basic information about Alzheimer’s disease like risk factors, stages of the disease and treatment options, how to understand and respond to dementia-related behaviors, and legal and financial planning information.

 Thanks to donations from residents and families, as well as a $2,500 grant from the Walmart Foundation, Concordia is able to include a Music and Memory program for our residents living with Alzheimer’s disease and dementia.
-Based on research from the Music & Memory program, our activities coordinators work with both residents and their families to create a personalized music playlist based on each resident’s music preferences.
+Based on research from the Music & Memory program, our life plan community’s activities coordinators work with both residents and their families to create a personalized music playlist based on each resident’s music preferences.
 These songs are downloaded to an iPod given to the resident, along with their own set of headphones to help bring these residents back to life, enabling them to communicate and stay present in the moment.